mdouchin/termux-postgis-script/README.md

 # Update packages
 # Run it frequently to keep your termux up-to-date
+# No need to run it if you just ran "pkg update" before
 ./liz.sh up

 # Install PostgreSQL and PostGIS, and create a gis database and a gis user with gis password